When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Alright, you can come in.”

 The door clicked and swung open, and they walked into the ICU.
 This was the first time Jay had ever been in an Intensive Care Unit.
 It was frightening looking, with nothing but a curtain separating the beds from each other.
+The wall in back of every bed had all kinds of medical monitors with flashing lights; some were beeping continuously.

 “Where is Doris?”
 Jay whispered.